-- Each participant should present an ID when entering any event involving alcoholic beverages or when purchasing alcohol.
+- Each participant must present an ID when entering any event involving alcoholic beverages or when purchasing alcohol.

-* A mark or wristband will be used to designate those of legal age (21 in Nebraska).
+- A mark or wristband must be used to designate those of legal age (21 in Nebraska).

-* Enforcement should occur at private parties, as well as at liquor establishments.
+- Enforcement must occur at private parties, as well as at public establishments.

-- Beverage containers, whether alcoholic or non-alcoholic, shall be kept inside the host facility.
+- Beverage containers, whether alcoholic or non-alcoholic, must be kept inside the host facility.

-- Third-party vendors or trained servers will be used for all registered events.
+- Third-party vendors or trained servers must be used for all registered events.

-* Alcoholic beverages should not be served to intoxicated individuals.
+- Alcoholic beverages may not be served to intoxicated individuals.

-* The serving of alcohol will cease one hour before the event is over.
+- The serving of alcohol must cease one hour before the event is to end.

-- Security measures will be taken so underage drinking is monitored.
+- Security measures must be taken to monitor for and prevent underage drinking.

-* Empty or abandoned drinks will be discarded.
+- Empty or abandoned drinks must be discarded.

-* Alcoholic beverages will not be passed “under the table.”
+- Alcoholic beverages may not be passed “under the table.”

-- Designated Drivers or Hastings College Safe Rides will be used at each social event.
+- Designated Drivers or the Hastings College Safe Rides must be used at each social event.

-* If Safe Rides are used, they shall be notified of the time, place, and hours of the social event several days in advance.
+- If the Hastings College Safe Ride is used, they must be notified of the time, place, and hours of the social event several days in advance.

-* If Safe Rides are used, the telephone number to call should be posted in a prominent place at the social event.
+- If the Hastings College Safe Ride is used, the telephone number to call must be posted in a prominent place at the student event.

-- All social gatherings, including pre- and post-parties (“primers” and “posters”) that are in violation of these guidelines are officially discouraged by the College and its campus organizations.
+- All unregistered student events or social gatherings, including pre- and post-parties (“primers” and “posters”) that are in violation of these guidelines are officially discouraged by the College and its campus organizations.

 - Illegal drugs are prohibited at any student event.